chaswiso/Portfolio/Test Plan.md

 - PiAware
 - FlightFeeder
 ## Environment Requirements
-> What branches and build versions will be included in this release?
+> What branches and build versions will be included in this release and where will they be tested?
 ### Development
 ### QA
 ### Staging